-The experiential learning possible in this program is unparalleled.
-The department of Indigenous Studies is a leader in offering excellence in Indigenous knowledge and practice within traditional and contemporary contexts.
+In this long-standing program (dating back to 1975), the possibilities for experience-based learning are unparalleled.
+The Department of Indigenous Studies is a leader in offering excellence in Indigenous knowledge and practice within traditional and contemporary contexts.

 What topics will be covered?